 Duration of Extended Advertising

-If duration[i] is zero, there’s no set advertising time.
+If duration[i] is zero, then there’s no set advertising time.
 Advertising continues until the Host turns it off by setting HCI LE_Extended_Advertising_Enable to “disable” or giving it a value of 0x00.

 The allowed duration is between 10 ms and 655,350 ms. Once this time is up, extended advertising stops.
 But if it’s in high duty cycle connectable directed mode, the Duration[i] shouldn’t be more than 1.28 seconds.

-Another key part of the HCI LE_Extended_Advertising_Enable command is Max_Extended_Advertising_Events[i].
-It sets the maximum number of extended advertising events the Controller should try before ending the advertising.
+Another key component of the HCI LE_Extended_Advertising_Enable command is Max_Extended_Advertising_Events[i].This component sets the maximum number of extended advertising events the Controller should try before ending the advertising.
 If the number of events goes above this limit, advertising stops.

-AuxPtr Datafield and Associated Timing Information
+AuxPtr Data Field and Associated Timing Information

-The AuxPtr data field comprises five subfields.
-Among these, the ‘offset units’ and ‘AUX Offset’ subfields pertain to timing.
-The offset unit functions as a timing multiplier, determining the time unit for the start delay of the auxiliary packet.
-A value of zero designates a time unit of 30 µs, while a value of one designates a time unit of 300 µs.
+The AuxPtr data field contains five subfields, with the ‘Offset Units’ and ‘AUX Offset’ specifically related to timing.
+The ‘Offset Units’ subfield acts as a timing multiplier, setting the time unit for the auxiliary packet’s start delay.
+A zero value indicates a 30 µs time unit, and a one value indicates a 300 µs time unit.

-The AUX Offset subfield shows the time difference between the start of the packet with the AuxPtr datafield (the reference packet) and the start of the auxiliary packet.
-The actual time difference (offset) is found by multiplying the AUX Offset value by the time unit from the Offset units.
+The ‘AUX Offset’ subfield shows the time difference between the start of the packet with the AuxPtr datafield (the reference packet) and the start of the auxiliary packet.
+The actual time difference (offset) is found by multiplying the AUX Offset value by the time unit from the Offset Units.

 There’s a built-in safety time gap called T_MAFS, set at 300 µs.
 After the reference packet finishes, there needs to be a pause at least as long as T_MAFS before the auxiliary packet begins.
 This prevents the packets from overlapping.
 The specification requires that the timing difference between the reference packet and the auxiliary packet be at least the time to send the whole reference packet plus T_MAFS.